 Often no treatment is needed.
 Breast growth in newborns and young boys often goes away on its own.

 If a medical condition is causing the problem, your provider will treat that condition.

 Your provider will talk with you about medicines or substances that may cause breast growth.
 Stopping their use or changing medicines will make the problem go away.
 DO NOT stop taking any medicines before talking to your provider.

 Breast growth that is extreme, uneven, or does not go away may be embarrassing.
 Treatments that may be used in rare situations are:

-Reviewed by: Robert Hurd, MD, professor of Endocrinology and Bioethics at Xavier University, Cincinnati, OH.
+Reviewed by: Robert Hurd, MD, Professor of Endocrinology and Health Care Ethics, Xavier University, Cincinnati, OH.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.